visioninhope/foundationallm/docs/deployment/deployment-starter.md

     git clone https://github.com/solliancenet/foundationallm.git
     ```

 1. Open a PowerShell instance and run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services, and import data into Cosmos DB.
+This will provision all of the required infrastructure, deploy the API and web app services, and import data into Cosmos DB.  **Verify docker is running**

-    1. Option 1: Full deployment using Microsoft Azure Container Apps (ACA)
+    1. Option 1: Full deployment using Microsoft Azure Container Apps (ACA).
+The Azure deployment takes ~15 minutes and the image build and deploy takes another ~30 minutes.

         ```pwsh
         cd foundationallm